cjacker/opensource-toolchain-8051/README.md

 ## Pre-defined Headers

-For developers' convenient, the compilers usually provide pre-defined headers for some basic models. for example, reg51.h/reg52.h provided by Keil C51, 8051.h provided by SDCC and 8051.inc provided by naken_asm.
-But it's not enough to cover all resources/registers on chip of defferent models, especially models with improvements, enhancements and addtitions. you will need specific headers for every model or you can define them by yourself in sources files (use `__sfr` and `__sbit` of SDCC) according to the datasheet.
+The compilers usually provide pre-defined headers for some basic models. for example, reg51.h/reg52.h provided by Keil C51, 8051.h provided by SDCC and 8051.inc provided by naken_asm.
+Usually it's not enough to cover all resources/registers of defferent models, especially models with improvements, enhancements and addtitions. you will need specific headers for each model or you can define them by yourself in sources files (use `__sfr` and `__sbit` of SDCC) according to the datasheet.

 ### For naken_asm

-The [naken_asm header within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/naken_asm-headers) provide a set of headers for naken_asm include all STC 8051 models, most of C8051F/EFM8 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616/n76e885, if they did not cover your MCU model, you can take them as reference to convert your own header by yourself.
+The [naken_asm header within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/naken_asm-headers) provide a set of headers for naken_asm include all STC 8051 models, most of C8051F/EFM8 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616/n76e885.
 These headers should be put to `/usr/share/naken_asm/include/8051` or your customized include path.

 For example, using timer0 mode1 to blink LED every second for STC89C52 with FOSC 11.0592Mhz: